William Nathaniel Massey

-William Nathaniel Massey (3 June 1809 – 25 October 1881) was a British barrister, author and Liberal Member of Parliament.
+William Nathaniel Massey (3 June 1809 – 25 October 1881) was a British barrister, writer and Liberal Member of Parliament.

 Early life

 Massey studied law, being admitted as a student at the Inner Temple in November 1826, and was called to the bar in January 1844.
 He married firstly in 1833, Frances Carleton, daughter of Rev John Orde.
 Massey practised on the Western Circuit and in 1852 was appointed recorder of Portsmouth and in 1855 of Plymouth.

 In politics

 He first entered the House of Commons in July 1852 as a Liberal member for Newport, Isle of Wight.
 In April 1857 he became MP for Salford.
 In August 1855 he was appointed Under-Secretary of State for the Home Department during the first ministry of Lord Palmerston, and became a member of Brooks's.
 He held the office until March 1858 when the Conservatives came to power, and Lord Derby formed his second government.
 He continued to represent Salford in the Commons until 1865, and was appointed Chairman of Committees of the Whole House.
 He purchased the old ruined estate at Old Basing House, Hampshire.

 In January 1865 Massey left parliament to become a member of the Council of the Governor-General of India.
 He was nominated to the position of Minister for Finance in the British Raj, and was sworn onto the Privy Council.
 He retired from the council in 1868.

 As a "City Liberal" club member, Massey contested the constituency of Liverpool on 17 November 1868.
 He was finally returned to parliament in November 1872 as MP for Tiverton, a seat he held until his death.